hammadahamed/Cardoo/README.md

 # Cardoo

-Simple App to store and manage your Credit cards
+Simple App to store and manage your Credit/debit cards